-- Video on Keep your video on so your instructor as well as peers can see you.
+- Video on If necessary, share your video so your instructor and peers can see you.
 However, if you experience bandwidth issues, turn off your video so you don’t miss out on the class.
 Note: If you are uncomfortable sharing video, let your instructor know.

 Steps to Teach/Host in Webex

 Before the First Session/Meeting